Boatingwiththebaileys/ESP-AC_Monitor/README.md

 The code can be changed to support different clamp sensors by changing the factor value.
 Take care on the voltage output as the gain is set to four which is a maximum 1.024v on the ADS board.

+Videos of my setup can be found on our YouTube channel - https://www.youtube.com/c/BoatingwiththeBaileys

 Be careful when messing about with AC wiring!!